-The minimum requirement for authorship is that an author must have had a substantial intellectual contribution to the paper, where one of the following conditions is met:
+The minimum requirement for authorship is that an author must have had a substantial intellectual contribution to a paper or research output, where any of the following conditions are met:

 Researchers planning to write a paper, who have benefited from a statistical consultation, should consider whether the statistician has met one of the above requirements.
 Examples of ways they could meet these criteria include at least one of the following: